Does this sound familiar? “Parents who send their kids to summer camps for weeks on end must not like spending time with them.”

 Not only is creativity found at summer camp, but this atmosphere also fosters leadership, self-empowerment, self-control, independence, self-esteem, and interpersonal relationships, just to name a few.

-Michael Thompson, the author of “Homesick and Happy,” has written, “… there are things that, as a parent, you cannot do for your children, as much as you might wish to.
+Michael Thompson, the author of “Homesick and Happy,” wrote, “… there are things that, as a parent, you cannot do for your children, as much as you might wish to.
 You cannot make them happy (if you try too hard they become whiners); you cannot give them self-esteem and confidence (those come from their own accomplishments); you cannot pick friends for them and micro-manage their social lives, and finally you cannot give them independence.
 The only way children can grow into independence is to have their parents open the door and let them walk out.
 That’s what makes camp such a life-changing experience for children.”